Ms. Inglish has performed many psychological & physical evaluations for health agencies, industrial commissions, attorneys and insurers.

 The following are tests that we always administered to disability clients:

-- WAIS-IV/Wechsler Adult Intelligence Scale: This yields an IQ score and part of this score is memory, which is a useful piece of information.
+- WAIS-IV/Wechsler Adult Intelligence Scale: This yields an IQ score, and part of this score is memory, which is a useful piece of information.
 Memory problems are important in several psychological and medical conditions.
 For children, the related WISC-IV is given.

 - WRAT-IV/Wide Range Achievement Test: This instrument measures math and reading skills.

 - Minnesota Multiphasic Personality Inventory (MMPI) or the newer MMPI 2RF: This test examines behavior clusters or patterns and is easy to take via computer or online.
-This and some other tests can be scored by the company distributing the test and the results snail-mailed or submitted to the practitioner online.
+This and some other tests can be scored by the company distributing the test, and the results are snail-mailed or submitted to the practitioner online.
 In any event, results are available to the client through the practitioner within a few days, but not the same day as the test is administered.

 - PAI: The Personality Assessment Inventory is a newer instrument that requires a client to answer fewer questions (344) than does the MMPI (600+), but a few more than the MMPI 2RF (338).
 The PAI is accepted by the American Psychological Association, as are the MMPI and MMP 2.

 - Draw-a-Person or House-Tree-Person: A drawing task that is a projective test in which the client projects personality traits into the drawings.